ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

     * Useful if you only indend to call the procedure from CQL.
     * Saves code generation and removes the possibility of C code using the result set or getters.
     * Implies `cql:suppress_getters`; since there is no result set, getters would be redundant.
-    * Note: an `OUT UNION` procedure cannot have a suppressed result set since all such a procedure does is produce a result set.
+    * an `OUT UNION` procedure cannot have a suppressed result set since all such a procedure does is produce a result set.
 This attribute is ignored for out union procedures.
   * `cql:private` the annotated procedure will be static in the generated C
     * Because the generated function is `static` it cannot be called from other modules and therefore will not go in any CQL exports file (that would be moot since you couldn't call it).
     * This attribute also implies `cql:suppress_result_set` since only CQL code in the same translation unit could possibly call it and hence the result set procedure is useless to other C code.